morphognosis/Maze/README.md

    consisting of maze interior rooms.
 The learner uses this information to navigate the maze.

-3. Maze interior room: the marks values in this type of room are randomly generated at maze creation; the marks in the maze entry room determine the correct door choice sequence to move through the maze.
+3. Maze interior room: in the maze entry room determine the correct door choice sequence to move through the maze.

 4. Context end room: in this room the correct door choice is determined by the context begin